Kosovans accuse FIFA of double standards after reports of death threats from Serbia fans

 "The #FIFA narrative: Serbian chauvinistic messages and gestures and calls for murder and genocide are tolerated, while Albanian symbols of resistance and national flags are banned.”

-Ruben Avxhiu, editor-in-chief of New York-based, Albanian-American newspaper Illyria, posted a link to The Guardian’s article on Twitter, adding the comment: Meanwhile @fifa is busy kicking out of the stadium Albanian female fans for doing the benevolent and amusing eagle hand-gesture.”
+Ruben Avxhiu, editor-in-chief of New York-based Albanian-American newspaper Illyria, posted a link to the Guardian’s article on Twitter, adding the comment: Meanwhile @fifa is busy kicking out of the stadium Albanian female fans for doing the benevolent and amusing eagle-hand gesture.”

 Another fan referred to an incident where Xhaka appeared to grab at his crotch to taunt Serbia fans.